ESA-VirES/vertical_profile_prototype/README.md

 * track_point_count_simplified: simplified then is reduced to e.g. 196 coordinates,
 * simplification_tolerance_deg: and a simplification tolerance of e.g. 0.3 has been applied, depending on how large and exact the items are needed this can be adapted (will significantly increase the size of the catalog)

-In general multiple extensions could be used to improve the information available, i would propose to discuss mostly on the for this exercise (creation of 3d curtains as visualization) important aspects, but for the purpose of completion here are the other parameters added for now:
+In general multiple extensions could be used to improve the information available, i would propose to discuss mostly on the  important aspects for this exercise (creation of 3d curtains as visualization), but for the purpose of completion here are the other parameters added for now:

 * id: Uses the product identifier
 * platform: set to "Aeolus"